vitch/nakeditchyfeet/src/content/tips/myanmar/money-in-myanmar/content.md

-<p class="lead">For a long time, taking money to Myanmar meant getting your hands on pristine USD notes and changing them into local Kyats on the black market.
-That is all starting to change.</p>
+For a long time, taking money to Myanmar meant getting your hands on pristine USD notes and changing them into local Kyats on the black market.
+That is all starting to change.

 <div class="alert">
  **Note:** All of this information was correct in May 2013 but things are changing fast in Burma so there may be some changes - please [let us know](#) if you have more up to date information and we'll update the article.